Here's a step-by-step guide to getting out of your existing contract and moving to a cheaper deal.

 - Your rights if you’re not happy

-Cancelling your phone contract is getting easier
+Cancelling your phone contract is just a text away

 This guide will take you through all things you should consider before ditching your current deal, but if you've already done your homework and want to leave now simply scroll down to the section titled 'Cancel phone contract by text'.